+CO2 system service is a vital part of ship safety, ensuring fire suppression systems work when they’re needed most.
 A fire at sea can escalate in minutes, leaving little time for manual response.
-That’s why CO₂ systems are critical they provide fast, automated fire suppression to protect ships, cargo, and crew.
+That’s why CO2 systems are critical—they provide fast, automated fire suppression to protect ships, cargo, and crew.
 But even the best system is useless if it isn’t maintained properly.

 Regular CO2 system service is not only a compliance requirement but also a safety necessity.
 Ship owners who neglect servicing risk system failure during emergencies, hefty penalties, and compromised crew safety.
 In this blog, we’ll explore everything ship owners must know about CO₂ system maintenance, from regulations to inspection processes.